zakton/Multi-user-Blog/README.md

 # Multiuser Blog

-Based on Mele Django by Example 2 Chapter 1
+Derived from: Mele Django by Example 2 Chapter 1

 Objective: to make it multi-user.
+Completed.

+Master: Multi-user Blog with Restricted Blog
+Shortcomings:
+- No auto registration for subscribers or Authors
+- No payment for subscriptions to restricted materials

 ------------------------------------

 To Do:

-004 Seggregate Login for subscribers.
-Login for authors.

-004b Redirect authors to blog/manage/ ; subscribers to blog/subscribed/
+Priority: 1
+- Make it part of your portfolio
+- Bootstrap it
+- Put it up in production
+- Portfolio:
+    - multi-user blog
+    - Scrapy
+    - Selenium
+    - API

+- Add stock table screen
+- Add API to IB

+- Auto Registration for subscribers
+- Paid site (for registration)

+- Other Projects
+Priority: 2
+- Scraping with Scrapy
+- Scraping with Selenium
+- Any other API project?

 ------------------------------------